rails/rails/guides/source/association_basics.md

 A [`has_and_belongs_to_many`][] association creates a direct many-to-many connection with another model, with no intervening model.
 This association indicates that each instance of the declaring model refers to zero or more instances of another model.
-For example, if your application includes assemblies and parts, with each assembly having many parts and each part appearing in many assemblies, you could declare the models this way:
+For example, consider an application with `Assembly` and `Part` models, where each assembly can contain many parts, and each part can be used in many assemblies.
+You can set up the models as follows:

 ```ruby
 class Assembly < ApplicationRecord